winber1/rose/_posts/articles/2016-08-01-MidpointMadness.markdown

 When we look at the chart for the event (Chart 2, following page), we can see that the Aries Point (0° cardinal) was on the angles.
-I’ve written about the power of the AP before, and how this zone in the zodiac carries a public projection dynamic.
+I’ve written about the power of the AP before, and how this zone in the zodiac carries a <i>public projection</i> dynamic.
 As I first glanced at the event chart, my eye naturally could see that the midpoint of transiting Saturn and Pluto that day was at the AP.
 Pause for a moment and let that soak into your consciousness.
 Combine the symbols of Saturn and Pluto with the AP.
 What do you feel?
 It’s a heavy, somber, serious public statement!

 The Saturn/Pluto midpoint carries the most challenging energy of all the planetary combinations, and on the day of the shooting, it was located at 29°38’ Sagittarius — just half a degree from being exactly on the 0° cardinal mark.
-We could interpret this as the potential for loss and destruction on a wide public scale.
+We could interpret this as the <i>potential for loss and destruction on a wide public scale</i>.
 This powerful midpoint is made even more active because in the event chart it falls on an angle!

 Most investigators are now characterizing the shooting as an act of terrorism.
 The fact that the midpoint energy of Saturn/Pluto was active at the AP is no surprise.

 <img src='../../../../../img/articles/orlandoShootingChart.jpg' />
+<p></p><br>

-Saturn and Neptune Connections
+<h4>Saturn and Neptune Connections</h4>
 On the day of the event, Neptune and Saturn were exactly square.
 This is important because Saturn in Sagittarius brings our awareness to religious issues and the potential for righteous attachment to strict doctrine or dogma.
 Neptune in Pisces also calls our attention to